Propertius: Life

-Propertius published a first book of love elegies in 25 BC, with the character 'Cynthia' as the main theme; the book's complete devotion gave it the natural title Cynthia Monobiblos.
+Propertius published a first book of love elegies around 30 BC, with the character 'Cynthia' as the main theme; the book's complete devotion gave it the natural title Cynthia Monobiblos.
 The Monobiblos must have attracted the attention of Maecenas, a patron of the arts who took Propertius into his circle of court poets.
 A second, larger book of elegies was published perhaps a year later, one that includes poems addressed directly to his patron and (as expected) praises for Augustus.
-The 19th century classics scholar Karl Lachmann argued, based on the unusually large number of poems in this book and Propertius' mention of tres libelli, that the single Book II actually comprises two separate books of poetry conflated in the manuscript tradition, an idea supported by the state of the manuscript tradition of "Book II."
+The 19th century classics scholar Karl Lachmann argued, based on the unusually large number of poems in this book and Propertius's mention of tres libelli, that the single Book II actually comprises two separate books of poetry conflated in the manuscript tradition, an idea supported by the state of the manuscript tradition of "Book II."
 An editor of Propertius, Paul Fedeli, accepts this hypothesis, as does G.P.
 Goold, editor of the Loeb edition.

 The publication of a third book came sometime after 23 BC.
 Its content shows the poet beginning to move beyond simple love themes, as some poems (e.g. III.5) use Amor merely as a starting point for other topics.
 Book IV, published sometime after 16 BC, displays more of the poet's ambitious agenda, and includes several aetiological poems explaining the origin of various Roman rites and landmarks.

 Book IV, the last Propertius wrote, has only half the number of poems as Book I. Given the change in direction apparent in his poetry, scholars assume only his death a short time after publication prevented him from further exploration; the collection may in fact have been published posthumously.
 An elegy of Ovid dated to 2 BC makes it clear that Propertius was dead by this time.